SmithaUpadhyaya/fashion_image_caption/README.md

 # **Problem Statement** #
 </br>
 Given the clothes image provide a short caption that describes the item.
 In general, in image captioning datasets (e.g., COCO, Fliker), the descriptions of fashion items have three unique features, which makes the automatic generation of captions a challenging task.
 First, fashion captioning needs to describe the attributes of an item, while image captioning generally narrates the objects and their relations in the image.</br>
 e.g. image where the model is wearing a shirt, the general caption model describes such images as "male wearing a white shirt".
 This is incorrect since we want the model to describe the item.
-In thisapplication, it is much more important to have a performant to caption the image than an interpretable model.
+In this application, it is much more important to have a performant to caption the image than an interpretable model.
 </br>
 </br>
 &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp; &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp; &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp; &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp; &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp; &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp; &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp; &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp; <img src = "images\challange_image_text.png"/>